Dutch Oven Daddy

 Ingredients

-Pot roast ingredients include red potatoes, celery, carrots, onion, chuck roast, beef broth, olive oil, and flour.
+Labeled pot roast ingredients including chuck roast, red potatoes, carrots, celery, yellow onion, beef broth, flour, olive oil, and spices.

 • Beef Roast: My favorite cut is a beef chuck roast, around 3 to 5 pounds.
 You can also use beef brisket or bottom roast.
 Most importantly, you want a cut with plenty of connective tissue and fat, which is what makes pot roast so tender and juicy.